Introduction to Manufactures

 So now that we are at the add manufacture page, let's take a closer look at the form:

-The next field is your .
-This field will be filled with an automatically generated code, but if you wish to use your own codes you can remove and add them here.
+The first field is your CODE.
+This field will be filled with an automatically generated code, but if you wish to use your own codes, you can remove and add them here.

-This section allows you to set how many products you made from this batch, using the Batch Manufacture Quantity you have set for the recipe.
+This section allows you to set how many products you made from this batch using the Batch Manufacture Quantity you have set for the recipe.
 From here, you can scale up or down the batch by changing the quantity.
-You'll notice that when you change the quantity, your materials below this section will update their quantities accordingly and will also calculate the actual amount made.
-If you have made slightly more or less than what you expected out of your batch, you can tweak the amount made via the .
+You'll notice that when you change the quantity, the materials below this section will update their quantities accordingly and will also calculate the actual amount made.
+If you have made slightly more or less than what you expected out of your batch, you can tweak the amount made via the.

-For most cases, you'll be leaving your quantity made as 1, however it can be changed to any number including a fractional amount.
-For example, to indicate that you have made half a batch as you can set the quantity made to be 0.5.
+For most cases, you'll be leaving your quantity made as 1.
+However, it can be changed to any number, including a fractional amount.
+For example, to indicate that you have made half a batch, you can set the quantity made to 0.5.
 If you make double your usual batch, set this to 2.

 Materials Used

 The next section is for detailing the amount of materials used in the production of this batch.
-This is how Craftybase knows how much of each to remove from your stock on hand and is one of our most powerful features.
+This is how Craftybase knows how much of each to remove from your stock on hand, and it is one of our most powerful features.

-You can also nominate the specific that was used for this manufacture - this is great if you need to track full traceability of your manufactures through to sale (we'll cover this in more detail in a future tutorial).
+You can also nominate the specifics that were used for this manufacturer.
+This is great if you need to track the full traceability of your manufacturers through to sale (we'll cover this in more detail in a future tutorial).

 To add a new material for this particular manufacture, click the button below the recipe.
 This will add a new row to the recipe.
-From here, search and select your material in the material name box - this will then display your current stock on hand for this material.
+From here, search for and select your material in the material name box.
+This will then display your current stock of this material.

 As this material doesn't exist in your recipe, the Recipe Quantity column will be blank, so you'll need to add the quantity used for the batch Actual Quantity.

-Once you have configured your materials, we'll move onto the next section of the form.
-This section is for defining the total time taken to produce your batch and will calculate your total internal labor cost for the manufacture.
+Once you have configured your materials, we'll move on to the next section of the form.
+This section defines the total time taken to produce your batch and calculates your total internal labor cost for the manufacture.

-For the field, enter the total number of minutes you spent working on the batch.
+For the TOTAL LABOR TIME field, enter the total number of minutes you spent working on the batch.

 The message immediately below this field indicates your average make time - this is based on your manufacture history for this product.

-Finally, the last field is your field - this is a free text field for any comments / notes relating to this specific manufacture that you wish to keep.
+Finally, the last field is NOTES - this is a free text field for any comments/notes relating to this specific manufacture that you wish to keep.

 Once happy with the form, click the button at the bottom of the page to save the manufacture and return to the product page.
 It is at this point that all inventory calculations will be made, so you'll now see your newly updated stock levels appear on your products and materials.